-Ubuntu Livepatch patches high and critical linux kernel vulnerabilities removing the immediate need to reboot to upgrade the kernel, instead allowing the downtime to be scheduled.
+Canonical Livepatch patches high and critical linux kernel vulnerabilities removing the immediate need to reboot to upgrade the kernel, instead allowing the downtime to be scheduled.
 It is a part of the Ubuntu Pro offering.

 The ubuntu livepatch offering consists of the client application, the livepatch service hosted by Canonical and an optional on-prem server.
 The client runs on machines,